top of page

 Perhaps, he thought, feeling and listening aren’t much different.
 Perhaps it is all a matter of perspective.

 At last, he spoke.
-“Flutes may have no ears,” he said, “but I can feel something.
-And that is plenty enough.”
+“Flutes may have no ears,” he said, “but I can feel, and that’s plenty enough.”

 Father Flute nodded, smiling at his son.